 Initially, while waiting for medications to start working, you may want to confine your cat to a room without carpet with their litter box (a bathroom or laundry room works well).
 Also, try the methods mentioned earlier including adding litter boxes, trying different litters, and changing litter box locations.

 Cleaning the areas where your cat has urinated is essential to management and prevention of further marking.
 Use enzyme cleaners to clean.
-(Nature's Miracle is one I like and is available at Petsmart).
+(Nature's Miracle is a good option).
 If possible, cover the area so your cat does not have access to it until the enzyme cleaners can work (usually 1-2 weeks).
 Be careful to follow the label directions.

 Common mistakes people make:

-I can't even count how many times people have come to me with a cat that has been urinating inappropriately for a long period of time.
+It is best to address this behavior before it becomes habit.
 It can be next to impossible to change their behavior after months and months of letting it set it.

-I also see time & time again people coming in with cats that they assume their cat is just "mad" at them, when in reality, the cat has a horrible urinary tract infection, pain on urination and is doing everything they can to tell them what is wrong.
+Owners sometimes assume their cat is just "mad" at them, when in reality, the cat has urinary pain and is doing everything they can to tell them what is wrong.
 A cat peeing right in front of you is a cat trying to tell you something!

 You have to treat all aspects of the problem - a cat with a urinary tract infection still needs to be treated behaviorally, because they have "learned" to like another place to urinate better.
-You HAVE to clean the area appropriately.
-You have to treat the behavioral aspects.
-Just giving pills is usually not enough.
+You have to clean the area appropriately.
+You have to treat the behavioral aspects by managing the environment.